 Working for up to 90 days/three months

 If you are going to be employed in Switzerland for up to three months per calendar year, you must register online at least eight days before taking up work.
 You don’t have to register if you’ll be working for less than eight days, unless you work in certain categories of work, for example, in construction or as an itinerant worker where registration is always compulsory.

 You can register online here.

 Working in Switzerland for longer than three months

 If you’re going to be working for more than three months, then you don’t use the registration procedure.
 You’ll need to apply for a residence permit anyway, and that will double as your work permit.
 If you’re from Bulgaria, Croatia or Romania you need to get a separate work permit (see below), so you’ll need to either have a job organized or be looking for one.

-You need to apply for your permit within 14 days of your arrival in Switzerland – and before you actually start work – through your cantonal migration and labour market authorities in your place of residence.
+You need to apply for your permit within 14 days of your arrival in Switzerland – and before you actually start work – through your cantonal migration and labor market authorities in your place of residence.